donomii/portprog/docs/README.md

 ## Warning

-I can't control other programs and libraries, so when you use a program or library that portprog downloads for you, this third party might change your system.
+When you use a program or library that portprog downloads for you, it might change your system.

-I can't stop that, but I try not to use any programs that would do that.
+I can't stop that, but I do try to not use any programs that would do that.